A-LinCui/DLtorch/README.md

 ```

 ### Run DNN Testing
-you can run `DLtorch test --help` to see how to test a model.
+You can run `DLtorch test --help` to see how to test a model.
 Output of an example run (version 1.0.0):
 ```
 Usage: DLtorch [OPTIONS] COMMAND [ARGS]...